Healthcare systems in the USA and Europe: differences, challenges, trends

 There is, as well, increasing involvement of physicians in the process of transforming care: they are tired of wasting time in inefficient interfaces, for one thing.
 The majority of healthcare employees in America want to master data science, AI and robotic process automation to reduce the burden of repetitive tasks.

-American patients, on the other hand, are fond of wearables and mHealth apps: they’d like to use FDA-approved device of such sorts.
+American patients, on the other hand, are fond of wearables and mHealth apps and other direct-to-customer digital healthcare products: they’d like to use FDA-approved device of such sorts.
 This fondness is, in our opinion, is the evidence of increasing consumer demands to control their health better and to understand how it changes under different circumstances.

 Along with these things, there is an increase of deals and private businesses involvement in the American healthcare sector: technical vendors start to more actively collaborate with large healthcare providers, helping them reduce costs and improve health outcomes via digital solutions.
 Collaboration between healthcare providers and new, young businesses in insurance is also rising, as both caregivers and insurers want to overcome affordability challenge.